AliAlShammaa/NeuralNetworks/ReadMe.md

 http://ciml.info/

 The above in addition to other online sources including **Andrew Ng** courses have been my guide through this learning journey

+Results of the Networks:
+ - CNN From Scartch 90% success rate on odd MNIST
+ - Achieved 97% on MNIST with ANN.
+Achieved, 53% and 78% on CIFAR-10 with ANN and CNN respectively.

+**All Neural Network testing results are based on validation-based training